Folklore of the Maldives: Mighty sorcerers

 In the ancestral oral literature of Maldivians, the sorcerer, or learned man of the island who knew the magic arts.
-Magic or sorcery is known in Maldives as fanḍita.
+Magic or sorcery is known in Maldives as fanḍitha.

-The Maldivian sorcerer or fanḍita veriyaa is always portrayed in the folklore of Maldivians as a hero.
+The Maldivian sorcerer or fanḍitha veriyaa is always portrayed in the folklore of Maldivians as a hero.
 Only he knew how to appease the spirits that terrified the average island folk on a daily (or better nightly) basis.
 Some recent stories tend to cast the sorcerer in the role of a villain, but these are totally disconnected from the ancestral Maldive lore.

 The conversion to Islam

-According to the well-known Moroccan traveller Ibn Batuta, the person responsible for converting the Maldivians to Islam as a Sunni Muslim visitor named Abu al Barakat ul Barbari.
+According to the well-known Moroccan traveller Ibn Batutta, the person responsible for converting the Maldivians to Islam was a Sunni Muslim visitor named Abu al Barakat ul Barbari.
 He subdued rannamaari, a demon coming from the sea and convinced the King to become a Muslim.

-However, the more reliable local historical chronicles, Raadavalhi and Taarikh, mention that this saint was actually a Persian from the city of Tabriz, called Yusuf Shamsud-din.
+However, according to local historical chronicles, Raadavalhi and Taarikh, mention that this saint was actually a Persian from the city of Tabriz, called Yusuf Shamsud-din.
 He is also locally known as Tabrīzugefānu.

 The much venerated tomb of this saint now stands opposite the grounds of Hukuru Miski, in the centre of Malé, the capital.